 A full dissertation proposal outlining the topic, structure, goals, and methodology of the dissertation, along with a research bibliography, must be submitted to the Graduate Group Chair for distribution to the examiners at least two weeks before the Preliminary Examination.
-This will be discussed at the oral examination (see above).
-If the proposal is deemed satisfactory, the student will be admitted to candidacy for the PhD degree.
-If the submitted proposal is unsatisfactory, the examiners will decide whether the student should revise the proposal within a specified time frame and re-submit it for further discussion, or leave the program.
+The Prospectus will then be discussed at the oral examination (see above).
+If the Prospectus is deemed satisfactory, the student will be admitted to candidacy for the PhD degree.
+If the submitted Prospectus is unsatisfactory, the examiners will decide whether the student should revise the Prospectus within a specified time frame and re-submit it for further discussion, or leave the program.

 Candidates for the PhD degree are required to defend the dissertation formally.
 The student will give a public, oral presentation of the dissertation for approximately 40 minutes, followed by an open-floor question period.
 The presentation may focus on a selected portion of the dissertation, but must include an account of the whole.
 The presentation is chaired by someone not on the dissertation committee, such as the Chair of the Graduate Group in or any other standing faculty member.
 Students who finish their dissertations in the summer months may have to defer their defense until early fall.
 Immediately following the defense, the committee will decide whether the dissertation has been satisfactorily defended.
 The committee will then meet with the student and outline any remaining requirements for the completion and filing of the dissertation.
 The discussion will also include consideration of the direction of the student’s next steps on the project and in the profession.